Skip to main content

 As a team administrator, you can enable, disable, or require Google authentication for all accounts in the team.

-A core benefit of using Google authentication is that when a user's Google account is suspended or deleted, Replicated logs that user out of all Google authenticated vendor portal sessions within 10 minutes.
-The user remains in the team list, but they cannot log into the vendor portal, unless the username and password is also allowed.
-Requiring Google authentication is an effective way of centrally removing access to the vendor portal.
+Google authentication provides centralized access control.
+When an administrator suspends or deletes a user's Google account, Replicated logs that user out of all Google-authenticated Vendor Portal sessions within 10 minutes.
+The user remains in the team list, but they cannot log into the Vendor Portal, unless the username and password is also allowed.
+Requiring Google authentication is an effective way of centrally removing access to the Vendor Portal.

 To manage Google authentication settings: